Travel Disruption Advice for Luton Airport delays and cancellations

-The best thing to do is wait for your departure.
-If you’re traveling with kids, play some games; if you’re traveling for work, most airports have wifi so pick up a coffee and take a seat at your gate and plug in the laptop.
+The best thing to do is to wait for your departure.
+If you’re travelling with kids, play some games; if you’re travelling for work, most airports have wifi so pick up a coffee and take a seat at your gate and plug in the laptop.

 After 5 hours, you can quality for a refund if you’re flight has been delayed for reasons outside of your control.
 You may be entitled to compensation for your flight delay and while you’re not guaranteed a pay-out, there’s no harm in checking.

 Is your flight is part of a package holiday?
 Then you’ll need to contact your tour operator to deal with refunds and rearranging your flight.

 You now qualify for a refund so it’s your choice whether you want to stay put and wait or ask the airline if you can cancel and refund the trip.
 This may depend on the weather at Luton Airport or at your destination as well as the reason for your journey.

 Check your passenger rights on what you can get compensated for – you are not eligible for financial compensation if your flight is delayed but you are entitled to food, refreshments and accommodation if your flight is delayed overnight.

 Top tip: Make sure your airline agrees to provide you with accommodation before you book as they can deny excessive expense claims – if possible, it’s worth getting verbal and/or written consent (even in an email) as proof.

 You can wrap up warm and take a nap in the departure lounge or look into what airport hotels are available and which ones you can get reimbursed for by your airline and remember to keep the receipts…

 If you’re returning to work but can’t make it back in time, it’s worth contacting your employer as they’re not legally required to pay you for hours you’re unable to work because of flight delays or cancellations.